How will you know if you have a wasp nest?

 We will generally use a chemical called Ficam D which has a chemical in it called Bendiocarb.
 Ficam D is biodegradable and is a modern and efficient way to deal with wasps nests.
-It is not highly toxic to other animals but is very effective with wasps, bees and ants.
-If the nest is visible and easily accessible we may also use a wasps nest destroyer that disables the nest immediately and makes it safe for removal.
+It is not highly toxic to other animals but is very effective with wasps and ants.
+If the nest is visible and easily accessible we may also use a wasp nest destroyer that disables the nest immediately and makes it safe for removal.

 What do you need to do after wasp treatment?